George and Mildred: Props

 George Roper's 1934 Brough Superior motorcycle combination—shown to regular comic effect in the opening titles of series 2, 3 and 5— was exhibited at the London Motorcycle Museum.
 It also appeared in the BBC sitcom Dad's Army.
 In episodes 1-6 of Series 1, George drives a Reliant Regal three-wheeler – which he swaps for a caravan in the episode "Where My Caravan Has Rested".
 The Fourmiles' car was Ford Granada Mk1 in Series 1–4 changing to a Volvo 240 estate in Series 5.

 Filming locations

 The exterior shots for the Roper and Fourmile residences were filmed at 46 and 44 Manor Road, Teddington, Middlesex TW11 8AB.
 Interior scenes were filmed at the nearby Thames Television studios in Teddington.

 Theme music

 The theme music for the show used from series 2–5 is Graphic Brown by Roger Webb (Media Music Number 22, Multi Images, 1978).

 Stage show

-During 1977, Brian Murphy and Yootha Joyce, joined at one point by Reginald Marsh, toured in a successful stage version of the programme.
+During 1977 and 1978, Brian Murphy and Yootha Joyce, toured the UK in a successful stage version of the programme, beginning with the summer season at the Pier Theatre, Bournemouth before moving on to other venues.
+Reginald Marsh reprised his role as Humphrey for part of the run, with the role being played by Peter Hughes elsewhere on the tour, whilst the role of Ethel was portrayed by Vanda Godsell and then by Dilys Laye.
 The tour included appearances at The King's Theatre, Edinburgh.

-In 1976 and 1977, Murphy and Joyce appeared as the ugly sisters, Georgina and Mildred, in the London Palladium pantomime, Cinderella.
+In 1979, Murphy and Joyce toured Australia and New Zealand in the George and Mildred stage show.
+In the 1976 to 1977 festive season, Murphy and Joyce appeared as the ugly sisters, Georgina and Mildred, in the London Palladium pantomime, Cinderella.